Torrespaña

 Torrespaña is a 232 m high reinforced concrete freestanding broadcasting tower in Madrid, Spain.
 It is the central and main transmission node of the terrestrial television and radio networks in the country as well as the station that covers the city and its metropolitan area.
 National and regional television channels and radio stations broadcast from there.
 The tower, currently owned by Cellnex, is located in a depression at the Salamanca district near the M30 highway.

 Torrespaña is also the name of the television production center at the foot of the tower where the central news services of Televisión Española (TVE) are located.
-Both facilities were built jointly by Radiotelevisión Española (RTVE) on the occasion of the 1982 FIFA World Cup.
+Both facilities were built by Radiotelevisión Española (RTVE) on the occasion of the 1982 FIFA World Cup.

 Characteristics

 Torrespaña is a 220 m high reinforced concrete freestanding broadcasting tower that reaches 232 m with the antenna on top.
 Its shaft supports eight floors and more than four hundred different antennas.
 Despite its height and panoramic views, it is not open to the public.

 Torrespaña is the central and main transmission node of the terrestrial television and radio networks in Spain.
 It is in visual contact with the production centers of the main national broadcasters.
 Through a radio link, they send their signal to the tower, which is in charge of relay it to all the repeaters in the country.
 Radiotelevisión Española (RTVE), Mediaset España, Atresmedia and PRISA, among others, broadcast their television channels and radio stations nationwide through Torrespaña.

 The tower is also the broadcasting station that covers Madrid and its metropolitan area.
 Regional broadcasters, such as Radio Televisión Madrid (RTVM), also broadcast throughout the tower.

 It is also used by the broadcasters as a link to receive the signal from remote broadcasts.